hyperledger/fabric/docs/source/chaincode_lifecycle.md

 containers running on their peers.
 MYCC1 has an endorsement policy of 1 out of 2, while MYCC2 has an endorsement policy of 2 out of 2.*

-## Migrate to the v2.x Fabric lifecycle

-For information about migrating to the new lifecycle, check out [Considerations for getting to v2.0](./upgrade_to_newest_version.html#chaincode-lifecycle).

-If you need to update your channel configurations to enable the new lifecycle, check out [Enabling the new chaincode lifecycle](./enable_cc_lifecycle.html).

 ## More information

-You can watch video below to learn more about the motivation of the new Fabric chaincode lifecycle and how it is implemented.
+You can watch video below to learn more about the motivation of the Fabric chaincode lifecycle and how it is implemented.

 <iframe class="embed-responsive-item" id="youtubeplayer2" title="Starter Plan videos" type="text/html" width="560" height="315" src="https://www.youtube.com/embed/XvEMDScFU2M" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>